 But the rest of the world doesn’t look anything like this.
-Figure 3 is the same as Figure 2 but includes all the countries of the world, both rich and poor.
+The below chart now includes all the countries of the world, both rich and poor.

 Naturally enough, when we include the poor countries, the range of average incomes is much larger; the boxes are taller, and the whiskers and dots extend farther out.
 The data are not as reliable, and errors of measurement likely make the spread of incomes appear wider than it really is.
 More interesting, and less obvious, is that when we look across all countries the spread of average incomes — international country-by-country income inequality — is not falling over time.
 The boxes for 1950 should be ignored for the moment; there are many countries for which there are no data, and many of the omitted countries were very poor, so that the box is too high and too short.
 After 1950, the difference between the country a quarter of the way up from the bottom and the country a quarter of the way down from the top — the distance between the top and bottom of each box — has remained more or less the same, and if we look at the bottom whiskers we see that the dispersion has actually increased, especially among the poorest countries of the world.